-When it comes to MacBook Air storage, go bigger
+What size storage should you get for the MacBook Air (M1, 2020)?

+Not enough storage can be a big problem, but more storage costs more money.

+What size storage should you get for the MacBook Air (M1, 2020)?

 Best answer: The amount of storage to buy on your new laptop mostly comes down to how you plan on using it and price, although not necessarily in that order.
-With the MacBook Air (2020), there are only two base choices, which makes it easy to make a selection.
+With the MacBook Air (M1, 2020), there are only two base choices, making it easy to select.

-What to consider
+MacBook Air what storage size should I buy: What to consider

-As noted in other posts, when selecting new mobile devices, such as iPhone and iPad, I've always followed the practice of not choosing the one with the least amount of storage, nor the one with the most.
+As I noted in other posts, when selecting new mobile devices, such as iPhone and iPad, I've always followed the practice of not choosing the one with the least amount of storage, nor the one with the most.
 That decision has served me well over the years.
 My thinking on storage for a computer is similar with some added context.

-Unlike a phone (and to a lesser extent, a tablet), your computer is going to spend many years with you.
-As such, you're likely going to accumulate many software titles and files throughout its life.
+Unlike a phone (and, to a lesser extent, a tablet), your computer is going to spend many years with you.
+As such, you're likely going to accumulate many software titles and files throughout the device's life.
 You must have enough storage as your needs inevitably grow.
 Couple this with how Apple makes it impossible to swap out flash storage on MacBooks post-purchase, your choice of storage is a permanent one that you'll have to live with for a long time.

 The choice

-Because I never recommend going with the least expensive model for an Apple device, the 256GB option is out.
-Therefore, I would suggest, for most people, it's best to go with a 512GB MacBook Air (2020) version.
+Because I never recommend going with the least expensive Apple device model, the 256GB option is out.
+Therefore, I would suggest that it's best to go with a 512GB MacBook Air (M1, 2020) version for most people.

 The two versions in this case are:

-As you can see, the extra Benjamin gives you a better Intel processor while leaving everything else the same.
+As you can see, the extra Grant gives you an 8‑core GPU while leaving everything else the same.

-If you are a creative or photographer, who needs to store lots of files on your MacBook Air (2020), bump up your storage to either 1TB or 2TB.
+If you are a creative or photographer who needs to store lots of files on your MacBook Air (M1, 2020), bump up your storage to either 1TB or 2TB.
 However, if you must decide on more storage or better memory, but not both, go with more memory.

 Entry-level goodness